xsorra/xsorra/README.md

 ## Hi there 👋
+I'm Sorra!
+A senior digital designer with a passion for all things digital.🎨

 <!--
 **xsorra/xsorra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.